-- (1) This plan represents two cycles of Small Population Funding County Augmentation (SPFCA) funded by First 5 California.
-The first cycle ends in FY 16-17.
-The second cycle goes from FY 17-18 through FY 20-21.
-This 4 year funding cycle is critical for financial planning and, therefore, the current plan now reflects this entire time period.
-The agreement for Tuolumne County is that tax funds shall be augmented up to a total amount of \$475,000/year.
-This amount may be reduced if a financial trigger comes into effect.
-The trigger, which begins in FY 18-19, states that if statewide First 5 tax revenues drop 7% or more in the first 5 months of the fiscal year, the SPFCA funds will drop by 2% in the following year.
-The financial forecast predicts the worst case scenario for funding, to ensure the most prudent forecasting. - (2) Annual interest earnings are assumed at 0.85%.
+- (1) This plan represents half of one cycle of Small Population Funding County Augmentation (SPFCA) funded by First 5 California.
+The cycle goes from April 2021- June 2025.
+This 4.25-year funding cycle is critical for financial planning.
+The agreement for Tuolumne County is for a total amount of \$787,233 - (2) - (3) .
+This is different from all other SPCFA cycles and may be different from the next.
+That amount is not yet identified.
+With a new flavored tobacco ban, the revenue from tobacco will likely drop significantly.
+The financial forecast predicts the worst-case scenario for funding, to ensure the most prudent forecasting.

+- (4) Annual interest earnings are assumed at 2%.
 This rate is conservative and based on recent rates earned.
-The interest accrued is directly related to the fund balance and the revenues received.
-Interest paid by First 5 CA on held funds (SMIF) is estimated at \$100/year. - (3) Other grants and leveraging opportunities that are currently in place or anticipated (IMPACT, MHSA, QRIS).
+The interest accrued is directly related to the fund balance and the revenues received. - (5) Other grants and leveraging opportunities that are currently in place or anticipated (IMPACT, MHSA, Quality Counts).